Bill Self

-Self was the highest paid NCAA basketball coach for the 2021–22 season.
-He made $10,184,282 that season.
+Self was inducted into the Naismith Memorial Basketball Hall of Fame in 2017.
+At the end of the 2021–22 season, Self had the 18th most wins among Division I coaches in NCAA history and 4th among active head coaches.
+He is the winningest coach in Kansas history, having passed Hall of Famer Phog Allen on November 12, 2024, and is the only coach in Kansas history to lead Kansas to multiple NCAA Tournament National Championships.
+Self was the highest paid NCAA basketball coach for the 2021–22 season earning $10,184,282.
 He signed a lifetime contract extension with the Jayhawks in 2021.
 In 2022, Self became the seventh coach to win multiple NCAA tournament championships since the tournament field expanded to 64 teams in 1985.

 Early life

-Self was born in Okmulgee, Oklahoma, where his father was the girls' basketball coach at nearby Morris High School.
+Bill Eugene Self Jr. was born in Okmulgee, Oklahoma, where his father was the girls' basketball coach at nearby Morris High School.
 Self attended Edmond Memorial High School, where he was named Oklahoma High School Basketball Player of the Year in 1981.